 Library linter

-The library linter is a Snapcraft linter that is used to verify whether any ELF file dependencies, typically libraries, are missing from a snap.
-It also verifies if any libraries are included in a snap but are not used.
+The library linter is a Snapcraft linter that verifies whether any ELF file dependencies, typically libraries, are missing from a snap.
+It also verifies if any libraries are included in a snap but unused.

-See Disabling linters for details on how to stop this linter running.
+See Disable a linter for details on how to stop this linter from running.

 How the linter helps